Learning to Control Unknown Strongly Monotone Games: Introduction

+Our convergence rate is limited by the non-expansive mapping in the slower time-scale, and not by the algorithm players use to update their actions.
+This non-expansive mapping arises due to the projection of the actions into the action sets in the faster time-scale.
+When the action sets are $\mathbb{R}^{d}$, our algorithm becomes a two-time-scale iteration with a contractive mapping in both time-scales, with a convergence rate of $O(t^{-1})$ \cite{Chandak-TTS-Opti}.
+This slowdown is a known challenge in the literature.
+While the optimal bound known for single time-scale fixed point iterations with contractive mappings is $O(t^{-1})$ \cite{chen2020finite}, the best known bound for iterations with non-expansive mappings is $O(t^{-1/3})$ \cite{Bravo}.
+Compared to $O(t^{-1/3})$, we attribute the slightly slower convergence rate to the two-time scale dynamics.

 An earlier conference paper \cite{bistritz2021online} was limited to load balancing in resource allocation.
-This paper's framework is similar to that in \cite{bistritz2021online}, but is extended to linear constraint in strongly monotone games.
-The NE guarantees here are of the form $\bA\xstar(\balpha)=\bellstar$ instead of just $\sum_{n=1}^{N}\boldsymbol{x}_{n}\left(\boldsymbol{\alpha}^{*}\right)=\bellstar$.
-Nevertheless, the results here are completely novel and independent of \cite{bistritz2021online}.
-Our convergence guarantees are with probability 1 instead of in L2 like in \cite{bistritz2021online}.
+This paper extends \cite{bistritz2021online} to linear constraints in strongly monotone games.
+The NE guarantees here are of the form $\bA\xstar(\balpha)=\bellstar$ instead of just $\sum_{n=1}^{N}\xx_{n}\left(\balphastar\right)=\bellstar$.
+Nevertheless, the results here are novel and independent of \cite{bistritz2021online}.
+Our convergence guarantees hold both almost surely and in $L_2$, whereas \cite{bistritz2021online} establishes only $L_2$ convergence.
 Unlike \cite{bistritz2021online}, we provide a finite time convergence error bound.
-Our novel analysis is based on two time-scale stochastic approximation with non-expansive mappings.
+Our novel analysis uses two time-scale stochastic approximation with non-expansive mappings.